Lita (wrestler): Sporadic appearances (2007–2012)

-Lita made a special appearance on December 10, 2007, on Raw's 15th Anniversary Special by teaming up with Trish Stratus to rid the ring of Jillian Hall.
+Lita returned on December 10, 2007, on Raw's 15th Anniversary Special by teaming up with Trish Stratus to rid the ring of Jillian Hall, turning face for the first time since 2005.
 Later that night, she had a backstage reunion with Kane, her former on-screen husband.

-She appeared on the November 1, 2010, episode of Raw in a segment with Pee Wee Herman.
+She appeared on the November 1, 2010, episode of Raw in a segment with Pee-wee Herman.
 On December 12, 2011, Lita presented a Slammy Award to Kelly Kelly for Divalicious Moment of the Year.

-Lita also appeared on the 1000th episode of Raw on July 23, 2012, defeating Heath Slater in an intergender no disqualification, no countout match with the help from the WWE legends who had defeated Slater during the past weeks, as well as the APA.
+Lita returned on the 1000th episode of Raw on July 23, 2012, defeating Heath Slater in an intergender no disqualification, no countout match with the help from the WWE legends who had defeated Slater during the past weeks, as well as the APA.